davidhintelmann/slides/README.md

 ### Option 2

 [go-talks.appspot.com](https://go-talks.appspot.com/) site plays slide presentations and articles stored on GitHub in the legacy present format, find more about this on [present](https://pkg.go.dev/golang.org/x/tools/present) docs.
-This means if you want to use this option the markdown must use * as slide titles and not #
+This means if you want to use this option the markdown must use * as slide titles and not #.
+Also markdown links must be modified.

 For example the `present.slide` is using legacy present syntax and `present_local.slide` is using markdown syntax.